 JESSE LEWIS CHOOSE LOVE ENRICHMENT PROGRAM

 The nonprofit was created by Scarlett Lewis, whose son, Jesse, was murdered, alongside 19 of his classmates and six educators at Sandy Hook Elementary.
 Jesse was 6 years old and hailed as a hero that day.
 When the shooter stopped to reload, Jesse courageously stood in front of him and used his final moments to yell to his classmates to run to safety.
-He saved nine of his classmates that day.
+He saved six of his classmates that day.

 Scarlett understood that Jesse’s killer acted on an angry thought in his head.
 She believes that had he been given the social and emotional tools and skills to transform his rage into love, the tragedy of Sandy Hook (and others like it) never would have happened.

 Just before the funeral, Scarlett found a message Jesse wrote on their kitchen chalkboard shortly before he died which read, “Nurturing Healing Love.”
 Inspired by Jesse’s words and courage, she founded the Jesse Lewis Choose Love Movement™.
 Our mission is to ensure that every child has access to Social and Emotional Learning in their classrooms and to help facilitate this teaching within their families, schools and communities.

 In order to achieve our mission, we developed The Choose Love Enrichment Program™, a free pre-K through 12th grade, evidence-based program that teaches individuals to choose love for themselves and others.
 The program helps kids acquire and apply the knowledge, attitudes and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy and compassion, establish and maintain positive relationships, and make responsible decisions.
 It was designed and created for educators by educators and is easily adaptable and implemented.
 Click to download sample curriculum.